ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 > **Note**: The `_entities` field is an internal implementation detail of Apollo Federation that is necessary for the supergraph to properly resolve entities.
 API consumers **should not** use the `_entities` field directly nor should they send requests to a subgraph directly.
 We're only highlighting how to use the `_entities` field so that you can validate and test your subgraph and its entity reference resolvers at runtime or using tools like [`Microsoft.AspNetCore.Mvc.Testing`](https://learn.microsoft.com/aspnet/core/test/integration-tests).

-# Extending an entity type
+# Referencing an entity type

+**TODO: structure section with "reference a type", "contibute new fields" followed by "extend with computed fields"**

 Now that we have an entity defined in one of our subgraphs, let's go ahead and create a second subgraph that extends our `Product` type with more fields and data.
 Remember, all of this work should be performed in a _**separate API project**_.